HGmin1159/HGmin1159.github.io/_posts/2021-09-15-quantum6_eng.md

-At final, we can draw the bloch sphere like below.
+Finally, we can draw the Bloch sphere like below.

 ```
 from math import sqrt, pi